Shantun19/Salesforce-Features/Deployment User.md

 - If you deploy via **Salesforce CLI, Copado, Bitbucket pipeline, Gearset, or Jenkins**, the pipeline runs under a **dedicated integration user** (sometimes called *CI/CD user*).

 👉 **Example:**
-- You log in as `michael.mazzotta@ct.gov.ctds.stg005` and push a flow to UAT.
+- You log in as `casy.deploymentuser@test.com` and push a flow to UAT.
-- In this case, **Michael is the deployment user**.
+- In this case, **casy is the deployment user**.

 ---